 I froze, thinking he might punch me out, and quickly told him how sorry I was.
 Luckily, Ron's face softened, and with a crooked smirk on his coked out face he told me to forget about it.
 It was the last time I'd ever see him.

 But on with the story.
-Gary drove all the way from PB to Piedmont with only three stops in between, one at a fast-food restaurant to eat and two at roadside rest stops to pee and stretch his legs.
+Gary drove all the way from PB to Piedmont with only three stops in between, one at a fast-food restaurant to eat and two at roadside rest stops to pee.
 We arrived at Gary's parents' house late in the evening.
-His mom and dad welcomed us warmly and extended plenty of cheerful hospitality during our two night stay.
-You could see how proud they were of him, particularly his father, and how happy they were to have their handsome son back home again.

-Gary's mom offered us some food so we ate and then crashed in one of the guest bedrooms.
-We woke up late the next morning to an empty house, as Gary's parents had already gone to their day jobs.
+We woke up late the next morning to an empty house, as Gary's parents had already left for their day jobs.
 Gary made us scrambled eggs with white onions, tomatoes, and Monterey Jack cheese.
 We wolfed the eggs down with toasted bagels and orange juice.
 After eating Gary rinsed the dishes and glasses and stacked them neatly into a dishwasher.
-Then we stepped out onto a side porch to pack a corncob pipe with some of Mexican weed, known as mota, we'd brought along for the ride.
+Then we stepped out onto a side porch to pack a corncob pipe with some of the Mexican weed, known as mota, we'd brought with us from San Diego.

 Mars finished packing the pipe and got it started with a yellow BIC lighter.
 "I guess we're up for just about anything," I said, watching Mars fill his lungs with his first hit of the day.
 There would be many more to come.

 Mars passed the pipe to Gary, who would be joining us in Cannabisland.
 "I think we should head into the city, see the sights," Gary offered, taking a long, slow drag of the low-grade ganja.
-Gary passed the pipe to me and we were all off to the races.
+Gary passed the pipe to me and we were off to the races.

 "I can take you guys across the Bay Bridge and then over to the Golden Gate," Gary continued.
 "We'll go up to Battery Spencer for the view and then swing back to Fisherman's Wharf for lunch."